 Huntington’s free checking is genuinely free.

 There is a 24-hour grace period which allows you until midnight the next day to put money in your account if you overdraft.

 It can be a lifesaver as overdraft fees can stack up very quickly even if the charges are relatively small.

 Daily compound interest

-Compound interest has ruined many lives.
+Compound interest is powerful.
+It can be devastating when it is working against you.
 Conversely, many have greatly profited from the wise use of compound interest.

 Compound daily interest allows you to earn more over time as the interest you earn increases by the day.

-If you want to earn a higher interest rate on your money, invest it in a money market account or some other higher-yielding instrument.
+If you want to earn a higher interest rate on your money, you would be better off with the Huntington Bank Money Market Account or some other higher-yielding instrument.

 For the times you do have to go out of network, you will have to live with paying the ATM convenience fee.